 How did you decide that you had a "call" to be a screenwriter in Hollywood?

 An article by Barbara Nicolosi was helpful for me as I discerned moving out to LA.
 Click here to view the article.
-As it turns out, so far my work has been more along the lines of service to other artists out here, primarily through a Theology of the Body study group and assisting with an RCIA program in Hollywood.
+As it turns out, my work has been more along the lines of service to other artists, primarily through a Theology of the Body study group and assisting with an RCIA program in Hollywood.

-So what does it mean for you to be a missionary in Hollywood?
+So what did it mean for you to be a missionary in Hollywood?

 I tried to answer this question in the personal statement that accompanied my application to Act One.
 Barbara Nicolosi, director of the Act One program, said it well in a prayer she wrote a few years ago.